vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/jAti-varNa-practice/v4/articles/palaveri-bAlAjI_and_v4s.md

 Once in 1970s, a draviDianist climed the gaNapati temple and urinated there - he was thrashed.
 They did not return after that - other than coming around and giving anti-Astika speeches.
 Yet, dravidian parties remained the only contenders in local elections.

-Even in 2024, v4s grandly managed annual festivities at the draupadi temple; with mahAbhArata play starting at night 10PM.
+Even in 2024, v4s, via a trust they'd formed, grandly managed annual festivities at the draupadi temple; with mahAbhArata play starting at night 10PM.

 ### kIrtanas
 The v4s used to gather at a maNDapa every night for nAma-sankIrtana.
 In the mArgashIrSha month, this used to happen before dawn.

+### tarpaNa-s
+Every amAvAsyA, a v1 used to visit each v4 family,
+carrying a book of ancestors,
+to help them perfrom tarpaNa-s to their ancestors.

+By 2020s, even v1 had left the monthly tarpaNa practice.

 ### v3s and v2s
 v3s of the village used to perform sandhyAvandanam.